Imagine your perfect landscape.

-PROS: This style provides a good balance of native and non-native plants.
+Pros of traditional landscape design: This style provides a good balance of native and non-native plants.
 It requires a medium level of maintenance, as a result.

-CONS: Since the style has been around for awhile, more people have it, so it doesn’t stand out as much.
+Cons of traditional landscape design: Since the style has been around for awhile, more people have it, so it doesn’t stand out as much.

-Modern Landscape Styles
+Modern Landscape Design Style

-A modern garden has the most edgy design style.
+A modern landscape has the most edgy design style.
 Bright colored plants combine with bold metal containers and furnishings.
 Every element is more refined and exact.
 Shrubs and plants are usually more specifically arranged and pruned into shapes versus being more natural.

 This style tends to work best with homes that are made with lots of glass and clean lines that are simple and sleek.
 It’s not about the style of home a landscape fits, but more the materials it’s made out of.

-PROS: Finding materials for this style, such as containers made of metal, can be more difficult, so it can cost a little bit more.
+Pros of modern landscape design style: Finding materials for this style, such as containers made of metal, can be more difficult, so it can cost a little bit more.

-CONS: This style brings sleek sophistication.
+Cons of modern landscape design style: This style brings sleek sophistication.
 While hedges need to be trimmed to keep their shapes, this style of landscape requires less specialized maintenance.

-Cottage Landscape Styles
+Cottage Landscape Design Style

 For the cottage garden style, think English countryside with full plants and plant beds and lots of colors.
 In this garden you won't see a lot of shrubs, but you will see a lot of perennials.